 Internationally renowned as the capital of Malaysia, Kuala Lumpur is a popular travel destination in the world.
 With towering skyscrapers, gleaming city life, vibrant nightlife, and enticing attractions, Kuala Lumpur is a must-visit place while traveling in Malaysia.
 Not just for tourists, the city also reckoned to be one of the top cities for expats.
 From delectable food to exciting entertainment and amazing accommodations, the city has everything to make you feel home-away-home in Kuala Lumpur.
 Here, I have meticulously crafted a guide, which includes all the information from moving in the city to living there to working, for a Kuala Lumpur expat.
 So, here we go!

 Table of Contents

 Moving to Kuala Lumpur

-Kuala Lumpur is a dream destination for many people and Kuala Lumpur has a perfect blend of the whole countries culture and food but the city has its own that cannot be relished until you visit this place.
+Malaysia is a dream destination for many people and Kuala Lumpur has a perfect blend of the whole countries culture and food but the city has its own lifestyle that cannot be relished until you visit.
 The imposing Petronas Towers and the gleaming shopping centers altogether makes your stay in the Malaysian capital delightful.
 Moving to Kuala Lumpur means getting settled in the heart of the nation.
 The city is home to the official residence of the Malaysian King, as well as, it also houses Parliament of Malaysia.

 Living in Kuala Lumpur